 In this section, we investigate the patient LoS distribution.
 We first find that the LoS distribution should be regarded as time-varying.
 Then we introduce a discrete-time analysis to expose the structure in more detail.
-We discuss an alternative state-dependent LoS distribution in §4.5.

 4.1.
 Failure of the $G_t/GI/\infty$ Aggregate Model